 Find it: 342 Ave.
 Victoria, patisseriepetitlapin.com

-The low-down: This brightly-lit spot, with pops of turquoise and a whole lot of gorg treats, was the first gluten-free, lactose- and allergy-free bakery in Montreal.
-It all started when owner Viviane Nguyen couldn’t find a birthday cake for her one-year-old son because of his severe allergies.
+The low-down: This brightly lit spot, with pops of turquoise and a whole lot of gorg treats, was the first gluten-, lactose- and allergy-free bakery to open in Montreal.
+It all started when owner Viviane Nguyen couldn’t find a birthday cake for her one-year-old son, who has severe allergies.
 Just like that, her biz was born.

 Prices: $2.50 to $3.95 each

-What to order: Can we talk about the friggin’ cute doughnuts ($2.75)?
-With pretty pastel frosting and smiling faces made out of icing, vegan sweets have never looked more dainty
+What to order: Can we talk about the friggin’ cute doughnuts ($2.75 each)?
+With their pretty pastel frosting and smiling faces made out of icing, vegan sweets have never looked more dainty.

 Café Dei Campi